danelahman/lograc-2022/README.md

 interactive development environment are set up as intended, open the file `exercises/Test.agda` in the editor of your choice (see above) and use the `C-c C-l` command to load/typecheck the file.

+If you have everything set up correctly, and the file loading and typechecking succeeds, the syntax should get colour-highlighted and your code editor should display an `All Done` message.